 Baby guinea pigs will run around soon after birth.

-They have hair, teeth and come to this world with their eyes open.
+They have hair, and teeth and come to this world with their eyes open.

 Also, they can start eating solid food within hours after birth, although they will rely on their mother’s milk for a while.